God in Sikhism: Creation

 It is believed in Sikhi that the Universe was created by a single word of the God.
 Whilst the universe was created, a sound was produced as a result.
-The sound is noted in the first word in Satguru Sri Guru Granth Sahib Ji ੴ, Ik Oangkar.
+The sound is noted in the first word in the Guru Granth Sahib – ੴ, Ik Oangkar.
 The syllable "Oang" is the sound that was created whilst the universe was created.
 The Transcendent God expressed themselves in "Naam" and "Sabad" that created the world.
 "Naam" and "Sabad" are the 'Creative and Dynamic Immanence of God'.